Possible causes that can result in blurry vision in one eye can include refractive errors, infections, migraine, and cataracts.

 Treatment for existing diabetic eye disease may involve medications, laser procedures, surgery, or a combination of all three.

 Sometimes, blurry vision is a sign of a stroke.
 A stroke happens when something stops blood from reaching part of the brain.
 This might be a blood vessel blockage or rupture.

 People can remember the symptoms of a stroke by acting

 - arm weakness

 - time to call 911

-If a person has these symptoms, do not hesitate to call for an ambulance.
+If someone has these symptoms, do not hesitate to call for an ambulance.
 Paramedics can begin treatment on the way to the hospital.